Apply to become a CEC Organizer and help lead the transition towards a #CircularEconomy in your city, your company, your university or school.

 The Circular Economy Club (CEC) is the international non-profit network of over 2,600 circular economy professionals and organisations from over 60 countries.
 CEC is voluntarily run by its members with the aim to create and connect the circular economy community and embed circularity at a local level.

-As a CEC Organizer, you will be the visible face of CEC in your city, bringing CEC to life through events, marketing and social outreach, connecting with local industry and facilitating networking.
+As a CEC Organizer, you will be the visible face of CEC in your city, university or company, bringing CEC to life through events, marketing and social outreach, connecting with local industry and facilitating networking.

 What it involves